SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

     `git clone -b 4.24-html5-es2 --single-branch https://github.com/SpeculativeCoder/UnrealEngine.git ue-4.24-html5-es2`

 This should download the branch (it will take a while depending on your connection as the source is quite large).

-Now, as per an [announcement from Epic Games](https://forums.unrealengine.com/t/upcoming-disruption-of-service-impacting-unreal-engine-users-on-github/1155880), you will need to replace the `Commit.gitdeps.xml` in the `Engine/Build` folder with a version newly provided by Epic depending on the engine version you are using.
-You can download the latest Commit.gitdeps.xml from the *Assets* section of the relevant Unreal Engine release below and replace the file in your `Engine/Build` folder with it:
-- https://github.com/EpicGames/UnrealEngine/releases/tag/4.27.2-release if you are using 4.27 ES3 (WebGL 2) branch
-- https://github.com/EpicGames/UnrealEngine/releases/tag/4.24.3-release if you are using 4.24 ES2 (WebGL 1) branch

-Note: this was a recent breaking change so in future I hope to include this fix in the branches but want to do it in a clean way so for now we rely on the official fix/source.

 Back in Git Bash, go into the folder: